 - Women are nearly three times more likely than men to suffer from posttraumatic stress disorder, according to the National Institute of Mental Health (NIMH).

 - About 37% of those who are diagnosed with PTSD are classified as having severe symptoms, per a study from the National Library of Medicine.

 - An estimated 70% of adults in the United States have experienced a traumatic event at least once in their lives, and about 20% of those will go on to develop PTSD, according to the PTSD Alliance.

-If you don’t receive proper treatment, posttraumatic stress disorder or other forms of trauma can leave you feeling hopeless and alone.
+If you don’t receive proper treatment, posttraumatic stress disorder can leave you feeling hopeless and alone.
 It can affect your physical health, your relationships, and your ability to live a satisfying life.